-• If you are a student with a religious or ADA accommodation request, Student Access and Accommodation Services provides accommodations and services on a case-by-case basis.
-Students seeking a reasonable accommodation will need to work with a SAAS staff member to determine eligibility for services Becoming a Client | Student Access and Accommodation Services - Illinois State.
-There is no guarantee that the University will be able to find an alternate clinical experience in the current semester.
+- If you are a student with a religious or ADA accommodation request, Student Access and Accommodation Services provides accommodation and services on a case-by-case basis.
+Students seeking a reasonable accommodation will need to work with a SAAS staff member to determine eligibility for services.
+Connect with SAAS on their website. https://studentaccess.illinoisstate.edu/students/prospective/#new-saas - There is no guarantee that the University will be able to find an alternate clinical experience in the current semester.
 In addition, there may be no alternate experiences available in future semesters or for a particular course, causing a delay or complete interruption in degree completion.

-Students may contact an Office Administrator at MCNprelicensurehealth@ilstu.edu (for RN to BSN & Graduate students) for the specific details outlined in the above steps.
-Because these options are timesensitive and may require significant coordination, students are encouraged to be as proactive as possible.
+Students may contact an Office Administrator at MCNprelicensurehealth@ilstu.edu (for prelicensure students) and MCNpostlicensurehealth@ilstu.edu (for RN to BSN & Graduate students) for the specific details outlined in the above steps.
+Because these options are time-sensitive and may require significant coordination, students are encouraged to be as proactive as possible.